Agenda

 Talk | Combating Online Harms: Lessons on the Importance of Rigorous Scientific Testing of Proposed Interventions

-Prof Joshua Tucker : Co-director of the NYU Center for Social Media and Politics & Professor of politics at New York University
+Prof Joshua Tucker : Julius Silver, Roslyn S. Silver, and Enid Silver Winslow Professor, Co-director and co-founder of the NYU Center for Social Media and Politics & Professor of politics at New York University

 2:20 - 2:40